harvard-dce/mh-opsworks/README.md

 ### Step 3 - Choose (or create) your configuration files.

-First, be sure you have a `secrets.json` with the correct values in it.
-This file lives in the root of the repository by default.

-Once you've set up your `secrets.json` correctly, you can start working with clusters.
+Assuming you've set up your `secrets.json` correctly, you can start working with clusters.

 If you'd like to work in an existing cluster, run: